JadeMatrix/SHOW/doc/Classes.rst

     In the first situation, generally the application will simply loop and start waiting again.
 In the second case, the application may want to close the connection or continue waiting with either the same timoute or some kind of falloff.
 Either way the action will be application-specific.

-.. cpp:class:: show::client_disconnected
+.. cpp:class:: client_disconnected

     This is thrown when SHOW detects that a client has broken connection with the server and no further communication can occur.

 Exceptions
 ----------

-.. cpp:class:: show::exception : std::exception
+.. cpp:class:: exception : std::exception

     A common base class for all of SHOW's exceptions